jicjjang/bot/README.md

 ## Usage

 Go to `chrome://extensions/` tab and check the `Developer mode` in Google Chrome.
-Choose the `Load unpacked extensions` button next to Load the `weekly` project.
+Choose the `Load unpacked extensions` button next to Load the `weeklist` project.
 Is done.

 ## LICENSE